 The main characters of the show are the mother and father of the Addams family—Morticia (played by the lovely Carolyn Jones) and Gomez (played by John Astin, who may have been born to play the part)—and they are arguably the healthiest, happiest couple ever depicted on television.
 Although their interests may be morbid and dark to the outsider, their passion and love for each other is depicted in literally every single episode.

-In a time where married couples were usually unhappily married for comedic purposes, or else had a sexless relationship despite having children, The Addams Family never shied away from literally depicting how wildly lustful Gomez is towards Morticia, nor how she enjoyed his attentions and affections.
-In fact, it’s rare even nearly 60 years later, to find such a happy, loving couple depicted in sitcoms.
+In a time where married couples on TV were usually unhappily married for comedic purposes, or else had a sexless relationship despite having children, The Addams Family never shied away from literally depicting how wildly lustful Gomez is towards Morticia, nor how she enjoys his attention and affection.
+In fact, it’s rare even 60 years later to find such a happy, loving couple depicted in sitcoms.

 Kooky?
 Sure.
 Mysterious?
 Yes, particularly when it comes to their seemingly bottomless wealth.
 Creepy, though?
 Perhaps that’s just a matter of perspective.
 When you call on the Addams family, you’re on their turf.
 You may not like their eye of newt stew, but have a cigar with Gomez and simply dig the vibe.